Buglife/Buglife-iOS/README.md

 | 🌎 | 16 languages supported, with RTL for Arabic + Hebrew |
 | 🙈 | Automatic view blurring for sensitive information |
 | 👩🏽‍💻 | Written in Objective-C, with full Swift support |

+## Demo

+To try the example app, you can either run `pod try Buglife` from your command line, OR clone this repository and open the Xcode project under the “Example” directory.

 ## Installation